DrJLabs/shop-pbs/docs/wholesale-conversion/storefront-wholesale-tasklist.md

 ## Inventory Notes

-- Current state: Navigation leads to retail pages (Our Shop and Track Order app).
-Missing menu entries limit discoverability of About, Blends, COAs, and Wholesale.
+- Current state: Navigation uses `main-menu-wholesale` and wholesale/policy footer menus; retail links (Our Shop, Track Order) are removed.
+Admin still needs to create/publish About Us, Wholesale, and Blends pages to avoid 404s.

 # 3 About Us page creation